fepitre/qubes-builderv2/README.md

 └── templates           <- Template artifacts.
 ```

-#### Package
+### Package

-You can start building the components defined in this devel configuration as:
+You can start building the components defined in this development configuration with:
 ```bash
 $ ./qb package fetch prep build
 ```

-If GPG is set up on your host, specify key and client to be used inside `builder.yml`.
-Then, you can test sign and
+If GPG is set up on your host, specify the key and client to be used inside `builder.yml`.
+Then, you can test the sign and
 publish stages:
 ```bash
 $ ./qb package sign publish
 ```

-In this case, you may run simply
+You can trigger the whole build process as follows:
 ```bash
 $ ./qb package all
 ```
-for triggering the whole build process.

-#### Template
+### Template

-Similarly, you can start building the templates defined in this devel configuration as:
+Similarly, you can start building the templates defined in this development configuration with:
 ```bash
 $ ./qb template all
 ```

-#### Repository
+### Repository

-In order to publish to a specific repository or if you ignored publish stage, you can use repository command to create
+In order to publish to a specific repository, or if you ignored the publish stage, you can use the `repository` command to create
-a local repository tha is usable by distributions.
+a local repository that is usable by distributions.
 For example, to publish only the `whonix-gateway-16` template:

 ```bash
 ./qb -t whonix-gateway-16 repository publish templates-community-testing
 ```

-or simply, all templates provided in `builder.yml` into `templates-itl-testing`:
+Or publish all the templates provided in `builder.yml` in `templates-itl-testing`:

 ```bash
 ./qb repository publish templates-itl-testing
 ```

-Similar commands are available for packages, for example
+Similar commands are available for packages, for example:
 ```bash
 ./qb -d host-fc32 -c core-qrexec repository publish current-testing
 ```

-or
+and

 ```bash
 ./qb repository publish unstable
 ```

-It's not possible to publish packages into template repositories `templates-itl`, `templates-itl-testing`,
+It is not possible to publish packages in template repositories or vice versa.
-`templates-community`, and `templates-community-testing`.
-The same stands for templates not being publishable into
+In particular, you cannot publish packages in the template repositories `templates-itl`, `templates-itl-testing`,
+`templates-community`, or `templates-community-testing`; and you cannot publish templates in the package repositories
-`current`, `current-testing`, `security-testing` and `unstable`.
-A built-in filter is made to enforce this behavior.
+`current`, `current-testing`, `security-testing`, or `unstable`.
+A built-in filter enforces this behavior.

-If you try to publish into a stable repository like `current`, `templates-itl` or `templates-community`, packages or
-templates should have been pushed to a testing repository first for a minimum of five days.
-You can ignore this rule
+Normally, everything published in a stable repository, like `current`, `templates-itl`, or `templates-community`, should first wait in a testing repository for a minimum of five days.
+For exceptions in which skipping the testing period is warranted, you can ignore this rule
-by providing `--ignore-min-age` to `publish` command.
+by using the `--ignore-min-age` option with the `publish` command.

-Please note that `publish` plugin will not allow publishing into a stable repository.
+Please note that the `publish` plugin will not allow publishing to a stable repository.
 This is only possible with
 the `repository` command.

-### Signing with Split GPG
+## Signing with Split GPG

-If you plan to sign packages with Split GPG, don't forget to add to your `~/.rpmmacros`:
+If you plan to sign packages with [Split GPG](https://www.qubes-os.org/doc/split-gpg/), add the following to your `~/.rpmmacros`:
 ```
 %__gpg /usr/bin/qubes-gpg-client-wrapper